foodini/pingem/README.md

 connection or if the issue is on the other end.
 These are the kinds of paranoid habits you develop when you're on AT&T "broadband."

 I wanted something a little more long-term, though.
 Something that would show me a longer-span history of my connection state.
-I created a tool called pingstats, that did just this for me, but it suffered from the requirement that it run in iTerm2.
+I created a tool called pingstats that did just this for me, but it suffered from the restriction that it could only run in iTerm2.
 I love iTerm2, it's amazing, but it's Mac only.
 I wanted a solution that would make it possible to put out a presentable visual and simplify the process of providing a UI.

 The natural choice for UI work is JavaScript - even though I'm not really a fan.
 Unfortunately, JS has no ability to send ICMP packets, nor can it invoke Ping.
 Maybe this would be possible with NodeJS, but I really wanted this tool to be something that had a minimal barrier to installation.
 Expecting someone to have Node on their machine is a bit of a stretch.
 Python and a web browser are far more realistic expectations.
+(Come to think of it - maybe the "minimal barrier" requirement suggests that I should leave user_icmp in Python?
+Ugh.
+Decisions.)

 # What's With user_icmp.py?

-Calling /usr/bin/ping for ICMP is fairly simple and gets us 99% of what we need, but there's an edge case that precludes using any of the ping binaries available in linux, OSX, or Windows: you have no idea when a packet was sent.
+Calling /usr/bin/ping for ICMP is fairly simple and gets us 99% of what we need, but there's an edge case that precludes using any of the ping binaries available in linux, OSX, or Windows.
+It all comes down to the fact that with ping, you have no idea when a packet was sent.

 This seems like a minor issue, but it led to an issue that couldn't be solved or worked around.
 The ping binaries will only tell you when a packet arrives.
-If you experience a long bout of packet loss, you can only guess which ICMP sequences' ids have been sent.
+If you experience a long bout of packet loss, you can only guess which ICMP sequence ids have been sent.
 You might assume that, given the interpacket interval I, packet number X would be sent at time X*I. This is not the case.
 Each packet is sent after the previous packet is successfully queued and AT LEAST I seconds have elapsed.